Logo

 48.

-The concert received generally favorable reviews; Manila Bulletin Jojo Panaligan called it a "redemption of reputation", while Dolly Anne Carvajal of the Philippine Daily Inquirer said Regine Velasquez did not fail to make up for the initial cancellation of the show.
+The concert received generally favorable reviews; Manila Bulletins Jojo Panaligan called it a "redemption of reputation", while Dolly Anne Carvajal of the Philippine Daily Inquirer said Regine Velasquez did not fail to make up for the initial cancellation of the show.

 49.